atthecodeface/atcf_hardware_bbc_grip/README.md

 ### Get and set up atcf_hardware_bbc_grip

-This is a grip repository, which is a github repo.
+This is again a grip repository, which is a github repo.
 It does not contain the hardware descriptions or the source for any tools - the subrepositories contain what is required.

 The following assumes *grip* and *cdl* are on the PATH for the shell.